Norwegian Cruise Line Reports Results For Third Quarter 2011

 Berths.
-Double occupancy per cabin even though many cabins can accommodate three or more passengers.
+Double occupancy capacity per cabin even though many cabins can accommodate three or more passengers.

 Capacity Days.
 Berths multiplied by the number of cruise days for the period.

 EBITDA.
-Earnings before interest, other income (expense) including taxes, impairment loss, and depreciation and amortization.
+Earnings before interest, taxes, depreciation and amortization.

 Gross Cruise Cost.
 The sum of total cruise operating expense and marketing, general and administrative expense.